3 High Schools, 1 Campus

 “We are extremely proud and grateful to Wiseburn community members for their huge investment in our schools.
 The people and resources connected to this world-class facility will ensure our children achieve success in college readiness, college completion, and career preparation for the 21st century,” says Roger Bañuelos, a member of the Wiseburn Unified School District Board of Trustees.

 Da Vinci Science will be housed on Floor 2, Da Vinci Communications on Floor 3, and Da Vinci Design on Floor 4 in order to maintain Wiseburn and Da Vinci’s commitment to small learning communities where every student is known, seen and valued.
 The first floor will house administrative offices for Wiseburn and Da Vinci, as well as a board room, community space, music rooms, and kitchen facilities.
-In response to the hundreds of visitors who have come to Da Vinci from six continents to study its best practices, a professional development center, known as Da Vinci Institute, will provide adult learning opportunities for educational practitioners around the globe to study and engage in collaborative practice sharing. > See related article
+In response to the hundreds of visitors who have come to Da Vinci from six continents to study its best practices, a professional development center, known as Da Vinci Institute, will provide adult learning opportunities for educational practitioners around the globe to study the Da Vinci model and engage in collaborative practice sharing. > See related article

 The new campus is being built with a combination of funding that includes $87 million in local bond Measure AA monies (passed by voters in 2010) and state matching funds of $52.7 million from the Charter School Facilities Program.

 Community members, educational leaders, teachers and architects participated in an unprecedented facility planning process led by Stephen, a key architect in the development of the highly acclaimed High Tech High in San Diego.